cofinalsubnets/lisa/readme.md

 # lips
-trivial lisp
+ambient lisp

-## qualities
-- strict lexically scoped lisp-1 with short function words and no superfluous parentheses
-- self-hosting threaded code compiler targets a vm/runtime written in somewhat portable C (64-bit only, etc.)
-- some kind of weak static type concept

 ## build / install
-are you on linux? `make` should work. otherwise consult the makefile for the C compiler invocation. `make install` puts the binary and prelude under `~/.local` by default.
+are you on linux? `make` should work. otherwise consult the makefile for the C compiler invocation. `make install` puts the binary and prelude under `~/.local` by default

 ## special forms
-with scheme equivalents. degenerate (nullary/unary) cases are usually nil or identity, but `\`is an exception
+nullary/unary cases are usually nil or identity, but `\`is an exception. equivalents are in scheme

 ### `,` begin
 - `(, a b c) = (begin a b c)`

-like scheme.
+like scheme

 ### <code>\`</code> quote
 - <code>(\` x) = (quote x)</code>

-like scheme. `'x` also works.
+like scheme. `'x` also works

 ### `?` cond
 - `(? a b) = (cond (a b) (#t '()))` even case : default value is nil
 - `(? a b c) = (cond (a b) (#t c))` odd case : default branch is given

-etc. `()` is the only false value & it's self-quoting.
+etc. `()` is the only false value & it's self-quoting

 ### `:` define / let
 - `(: a0 b0 ... an bn) = (begin (define a b) ... (define an bn) an)` even arguments : define variables in the current scope